American Computer Science League (ACSL)

 - National awards

-- Top Scores: 1st, 2nd and 3rd Place Individual / Teams
+- Top Scores: 1st, 2nd and 3rd Place Individuals / Teams

-- Honorable Award: Top 50% Individual / Teams
+- Honorable Award: Top 50% Individuals / Teams

 Grading

-- Individual scores: Individual written score + Individual programming score
+- Individual scores: Individual written scores + Individual programming scores

 - Team scores: Average team written scores + Average team programming scores

-- If there is a tie, the individual/team with the highest score in the written short answer questions will win; if it is still a tie, the individual/team with the higher programming score will win.
+- If there is a tie, the individual/team with the highest score in multiple choice questions will win; if it is still a tie, the individual/team with the higher programming score will win.

-- PS: Points from the Regular Season are not counted in the All-Star contest
+- PS: Points from Regular Season are not counted in All-Star Contest

 Agenda(The schedule is subject to the day of the tournament)